g-udi/gaudi-bash/README.md

 export BASH_IT_THEME=""
 ```

-You can easily preview the themes in your own shell using `BASH_PREVIEW=true bash-it reload`.

 **NOTE**: bash-it and some themes use UTF-8 characters, so to avoid strange behavior in your terminal, set your locale to `LC_ALL=en_US.UTF-8` or the equivalent to your language if it isn't American English.

 ## Uninstalling